Questions you may have

 How will this work with my Job Seekers Allowance/Universal Credit/etc?

 If you are receiving welfare benefits you can still volunteer and receive out of pocket expenses without affecting your claim.
-You must inform the Benefits Agency before you start as a Shadow Ranger, especially if you are receiving Employment and Support Allowance.
-As part of the Shadow Ranger programme, we support you in developing your skills to develop your career within the forestry and environmental sector.
-If you secure an interview while part of the Shadow Ranger programme, just let your supervisor know, if this is on a day you would have been with us.
+You must inform the Benefits Agency before you start as a Shadow Volunteer, especially if you are receiving Employment and Support Allowance.
+As part of the Shadow Volunteer programme, we support you in developing your skills to develop your career within the forestry and environmental sector.
+If you secure an interview while part of the Shadow Volunteer programme, just let your supervisor know, if this is on a day you would have been with us.
 We will of course work around any interviews you have.

 What training is included in the scheme?

 Training varies depending on the role you are carrying out but usually includes first aid, manual handling, risk assessment and health and safety, hand tool use and managing data.
 There will also be a wide range of informal training specific to the role you shadow.
-In addition many of our mentors provide opportunities to all our current shadow rangers to attend informal training in their specific work area, which is a great opportunity for you to try new things out.
+In addition many of our mentors provide opportunities to all our current shadow volunteers to attend informal training in their specific work area, which is a great opportunity for you to try new things out.

-We are proud to be able to offer the shadow ranger volunteer program to individuals with an interest in pursuing or considering a career in the forestry sector.
+We are proud to be able to offer the Shadow Volunteer program to individuals with an interest in pursuing or considering a career in the forestry sector.
 Not only does it give valuable experience for those taking part in the scheme, but it also provides the Nation’s Forests with an extra pair of hands to support our forest habitats, timber resources, trails, recreation facilities and community engagement.
 It gives us an opportunity to outreach to a diverse range of people to give them a taster of what it means to manage our magnificent forests to create wider and more long term benefits involving them in decision making and management of the environment to create benefits at a local and global level.

 What qualifications/work experience do I need to apply?